7 Reasons Lawyers Are Unhappy & How To Improve Their Happiness

 — Gray Robinson, Above The Law

-Normally, it is seen in the healthcare and social workers.
+Normally, it is seen in healthcare and social work.
 However, lawyers can also get drained by prolonged exposure to clients struggling with trauma or stress.

 Symptoms of compassion fatigue include emotional and physical exhaustion, anger, irritability, addiction to mood-enhancing drugs, career burnout, and impaired judgment.